 - 1. Preside over the House.
 The Speaker is charged with all the powers and duties pertaining to the position of presiding officer. - 2.
 Preserve order and decorum.
 In case of disorderly conduct or disturbance in the galleries or the corridors, the Speaker or the chairman of the Committee of the Whole may order the galleries or corridors to be cleared. - 3.
 Appoint House committees, except as provided by House Rule 501 or when otherwise provided by vote of the House. - 4.
 Sign all acts, addresses, resolutions, writs, warrants, and subpoenas of or issued by order of the House and, while the Legislative Assembly is in session, all vouchers for payment of money out of the appropriation for the Legislative Assembly. - 202.
 Member to preside in place of Speaker.
-The Speaker may leave the chair and appoint a member to preside, but not for a longer time than one day, except by leave of the House.
+The Speaker may leave the chair and appoint a member to preside.